smiledt/IS411-Winesitters/README.md

 # IS411-Winesitters
-Repository for central development on the Winesitters recipe feature for IS411
+Central repository for development on the WineSitters recipe feature for IS411